 When it comes to anything electronic, smaller and lighter is more expensive.
 The same is true for electric bikes.

 If a bike only weighs 48 pounds versus a hefty 68 pounds, it’s going to be more expensive because brands have to use smaller, lighter-weight components.
 And it costs a company more to get those components in the first place.
-So, they forward on the extra cost to the buyer… you!
+So, they forward the extra cost to the buyer… you!

 Parts that will vary significantly in price on a foldable electric bike are the battery, motor, weight, and tire size.

-- Battery: Batteries may be smaller than some electric bikes, especially mountain bikes, in order to fit it properly and still allow the e-bike to fold up.
+- Battery: Batteries may be smaller than some electric bikes, especially mountain bikes, in order to fit properly and still allow the e-bike to fold up.
 And, if the battery is smaller, it is either going to be a good battery but more expensive, or it’s going to have a shorter life.

 So, this is a good example of why buying a very cheap folding e-bike isn’t such a good idea.
 It will cost you more in the end when you have to replace it quickly.